Samreay/DSGoPipeline/README.md

 `airflow scheduler`

+If you're keeping track, this is now **four** terminal windows we have open at once:

+1. mlflow tracking server (accessible at localhost:5000)
+2. jupyter notebook (accessible at localhost:8888)
+3. airflow webserver (accessible at localhost:8080)
+4. airflow scheduler (in the background)

-And then if we refresh our webserver page, you can see a new DAG has appeared!
-We can click on it and see each of the tasks.
+Back on topic!
+If we refresh our webserver page, you can see a new DAG has appeared!
+We can click on it and see each of the tasks in either the tree view or the graph view.
+And we can turn it on or off if we want it to execute as per the cron schedule configured in the DAG file.

 We can test tasks piece by piece if want.
-To test just the `process_data` task, we can go:
+To test just the `process_data` task, we can open a new terminal (in our home directory or wherever you want) and run:

 `airflow test DSGo process_data 2020-06-14T00:00:00.0`

+Back in the browser, if you refresh you can see that the process_data block has now changed outline.
+I hope its green!

-Or we can kick the whole thing off either by running `airflow trigger_dag DSGo` or just clicking the UI button.
+We can kick the whole thing off either by running `airflow trigger_dag DSGo` or just clicking the UI button.
+It'll take a little while for each task to flow into another, don't worry if this takes a few minutes.

 Before doing that, we should probably go through the code in `mlflow_dag.py`

 ![Airflow DAG](misc/airflow_dag.png)

-Note you can embed ipython or debuggers in here as well if there are issues with a particular task and you are running on a task by task basis.
+Note you can embed ipython or debuggers as well if there are issues with a particular task and you are running on a task by task basis.
  [See this link for details on debuggers](http://michal.karzynski.pl/blog/2017/03/19/developing-workflows-with-apache-airflow/).